Henrik Stenson raises concerns over PGA Championship going ahead

 By Jamie Weir

-Henrik Stenson has doubts as to whether the rescheduled first major of the year, the PGA Championship, will be able to go ahead in its revised August date.
+Henrik Stenson has doubts as to whether the rescheduled first major of the year, the PGA Championship, will be able to go ahead in its revised August date, writes Jamie Weir.

 The tournament was due to begin in five weeks at Harding Park in San Francisco, but earlier this week it was announced it would be played from August 6-9.